tkdevops-commit/riskwise/README.md

 💡 Opportunity Cost Evaluation
 	•	Quantify trade-offs to support resource allocation decisions
 	•	Integrate opportunity cost into riskk and reward analysis
-	•	Support strategic prioritization in line with organizational objectives
+	•	Support strategic prioritisation in line with organizational objectives

 🎯 Strategic & Competitive Intelligence
 	•	Use game theory to model and anticipate competitor or stakeholder decisions